pyjamabrah/pyjamabrah/content/products/c-language/index.md

           description: "In this section we will discuss the mental models that you can use to reason about the programs.
 In an attempt to doing this, we will explore the models of systems from 1970s.
 System composition and the CPU, Memory and Interactions with environment.
 This sets the foundation that will enable you to exactly predict the system behavior as a result of the C program that you write."
           sectionDuration: "44 min 11 Sec"
           chapters:
-            - chapter: "05: Mental Model of the System"
+            - chapter: "Mental Model of the System"
               preview: ""
               type: "video"
               meta: 16:43
               attachments: 0
-            - chapter: "06: The mental model of the CPU"
+            - chapter: "The mental model of the CPU"
               preview: ""
               type: "video"
               meta: 11:41
               attachments: 0
-            - chapter: "07: The mental model of the Memory"
+            - chapter: "The mental model of the Memory"
               preview: ""
               type: "video"
               meta: 15:47